An elementary proof that walk dimension is greater than two for Brownian motion on Sierpi\'{n}ski carpets

 \section{Introduction}

-It is an established result in the field of analysis on fractals that, on a large class of typical fractal spaces, there exists a nice diffusion process $\{X_{t}\}_{t\in[0,\infty)}$ which is symmetric with respect to some canonical measure $\mu$ and exhibits strong sub-diffusive behavior in the sense that its transition density (heat kernel) $p_{t}(x,y)$ satisfies the following \textbf{sub-Gaussian estimates}:
+It is an established result in the field of analysis on fractals that, on the \emph{Sierpi\'{n}ski carpet} and certain generalizations of it called \emph{generalized Sierpi\'{n}ski carpets} (see Figure \ref{fig:GSCs} below), there exists a canonical diffusion process $\{X_{t}\}_{t\in[0,\infty)}$ which is symmetric with respect to the canonical self-similar measure (uniform distribution) $\mu$ and satisfies the following estimates for its transition density (heat kernel) $p_{t}(x,y)$:

-for any points $x,y$ and any $t\in(0,\infty)$, where $c_{1},c_{2},c_{3},c_{4}\in(0,\infty)$ are some constants, $\rho$ is a natural metric on the space comparable to a complete geodesic metric, $B(x,r)$ denotes the open ball of radius $r$ centered at $x$, and $d_{\mathrm{w}}\in[2,\infty)$ is a characteristic of the diffusion called the \textbf{walk dimension}.
-This result was obtained first for the Sierpi\'{n}ski gasket in \cite{BP}, then for nested fractals in \cite{Kum}, for affine nested fractals in \cite{FHK} and for Sierpi\'{n}ski carpets in \cite{BB89,BB92,BB99} (see also \cite{BB90,KZ,BBK,BBKT}), and it is believed for essentially all the known examples, and has been verified for many of them, that the walk dimension $d_{\mathrm{w}}$ is \emph{strictly greater than $2$}.
-Therefore \eqref{eq:HKEdw} implies in particular that a typical distance the diffusion travels by time $t$ is of order $t^{1/d_{\mathrm{w}}}$, which is in sharp contrast with the order $t^{1/2}$ of such a distance for the Brownian motion and uniformly elliptic diffusions on Euclidean spaces and Riemannian manifolds, where \eqref{eq:HKEdw} with $d_{\mathrm{w}}=2$, the usual \textbf{Gaussian estimates}, are known to hold widely; see, e.g., \cite{Stu95a,Stu96,SC,Gri} and references therein.
-The sub-Gaussian estimates, \eqref{eq:HKEdw} with $d_{\mathrm{w}}>2$, are also known to imply a number of other anomalous features of the diffusion, one of the most important among which is the \emph{singularity} of the associated \textbf{energy measures} with respect to the symmetric measure $\mu$, proved recently in \cite[Theorem 2.13-(a)]{KM}; see also \cite{Kus89,Kus93,BST,Hin05,HN} for earlier results on singularity of energy measures for diffusions on fractals.
+for any points $x,y$ and any $t\in(0,\infty)$, where $c_{1},c_{2},c_{3},c_{4}\in(0,\infty)$ are some constants, $\rho$ is the Euclidean metric, $B(x,s)$ denotes the open ball of radius $s$ centered at $x$, and $d_{\mathrm{w}}\in[2,\infty)$ is a characteristic of the diffusion called its \emph{walk dimension}.
+This result was obtained by M.\ T.\ Barlow and R.\ F.\ Bass in their series of papers \cite{BB89,BB92,BB99} (see also \cite{BB90,KZ,BBK,BBKT}), its direct analog was proved also for the Sierpi\'{n}ski gasket in \cite{BP}, for nested fractals in \cite{Kum} and for affine nested fractals in \cite{FHK}, and it is believed for essentially all the known examples, and has been verified for many of them, that the walk dimension $d_{\mathrm{w}}$ is \emph{strictly greater than two}.
+Therefore \eqref{eq:HKEdw} implies in particular that a typical distance the diffusion travels by time $t$ is of order $t^{1/d_{\mathrm{w}}}$ and is much smaller than the order $t^{1/2}$ of such a distance for the Brownian motion on the Euclidean spaces.
+The estimates \eqref{eq:HKEdw} with $d_{\mathrm{w}}>2$ are called \emph{sub-Gaussian estimates} for this reason, and are also known to imply a number of other anomalous features of the diffusion, one of the most important among which is the \emph{singularity} of the associated \emph{energy measures} with respect to the reference measure $\mu$, proved recently in \cite[Theorem 2.13-(a)]{KM}; see also \cite{Kus89,Kus93,BST,Hin05,HN} for earlier results on singularity of energy measures for diffusions on fractals.